Mbo Mpenza

 Mbo Jérôme Mpenza (born 4 December 1976) is a Belgian former professional football player and coach, who played as a striker.
 He was capped by Belgium at international level, scoring three goals in 56 appearances.
 His younger brother, Émile, is also a former footballer who represented Belgium.

 Club career

 During the start of his career, Mbo shared clubs with Émile, until he eventually left Standard Liège for Sporting CP, where he won the 2000 league championship as a January transfer.
 He was once nicknamed Monsieur Un But Par Match (Mr. One-Goal-A-Match) for his regular club scoring exploits.
 Had an uneventful stint in Turkey, playing almost no part in Galatasaray's season during the first part of 2001–02.
 He subsequently returned to Belgium, and served second stints with R.E.
 Mouscron (one half season) and R.S.C.
 Anderlecht (four).

-In July 2008, Mpenza joined Greek Super League outfit AEL FC.
+In July 2008, Mpenza joined Greek Super League club, AEL.
 On 8 December 2008, he announced his retirement due to a back-injury.
 At this time he had not played a game for the club yet, due to the same injury.